 Michelle started her career in product management at CLAIROL and RICHARDSON-VICKS.
 She received her Masters in Management from J. L. Kellogg Graduate School of Management at Northwestern University, her B.S. from Dartmouth College.

-On April 15, 2013 Dr. Stavas approached the finish line of her fifth Boston marathon.
-Just blocks away, she heard explosions and ran towards them.
-Arriving at the scene she went to work administering CPR, applying tourniquets and triaging the wounded.
+Dr. Natalie Stavas shares her inspiring story as she takes you back to April 15, 2013 - when approaching the finish line of her fifth Boston marathon - just blocks away heard explosions, and she ran towards them.
+Arriving at the scene she went to work administering CPR, applying tourniquets, and triaging the wounded.

-Following these acts President Barack Obama, Katie Couric, and Anderson Cooper honored her for actions.
+Following these actions President Barack Obama, Katie Couric, and Anderson Cooper honored Natalie for her role as a first responder.
 Improper Bostonian magazine named Dr. Stavas one of “Boston’s Best" and The Boston Globe awarded her with “2013 Bostonian of the Year” - an honor bestowed upon those that shape the biggest story of the year in a remarkable way.

-After the bombings Dr. Stavas increased her efforts in preventing childhood violence and improving the health of urban communities.
-She is a mentor for Sole Train- a non-profit organization guiding inner-city youth on a path towards their full potential through running.
-She is also the medical advisor for the Appalachian Mountain Club, helping improve the health of children by getting them outside.
+After the bombings Dr. Stavas was so motivated that she increased her efforts in preventing childhood violence and improving the health of urban communities.
+She is a mentor for Sole Train - a non-profit organization guiding inner-city youth on a path towards their full potential through running.
+She is also the Medical Advisor for the Appalachian Mountain Club, helping improve the health of children by getting them outside.

-Dr. Stavas’ work goes beyond borders- traveling to Haiti throughout the year Dr. Stavas provides medical care to children and helps strengthen the fragile medical infrastructure.
+Dr. Stavas’ work goes beyond borders - traveling to Haiti throughout the year, she provides medical care to children and helps strengthen the fragile medical infrastructure.
 A documentary featuring this work as a medical pioneer premiered at the 2014 South by Southwest film festival.

 Michael's commitment to his clients is evident in the content and delivery of his message.
 His message is centered on his fundamental belief that each person and every organization has the potential to achieve outstanding results.
 Michael has an uncanny ability to make the most complex ideas simple and memorable.
 His sense of humor, depth of knowledge, and caring attitude, will keep your attendees engaged from start to finish.

-Curt Steinhorst is on a mission to rescue us from our distracted selves.
-Having spent years studying the impact of tech on human behavior, Curt founded Focuswise, a consultancy that equips organizations to overcome the distinct challenges of the constantly-connected workplace.
+Curt Steinhorst is the bestselling author of Can I Have Your Attention?
+Inspiring Better Work Habits, Focusing Your Team, and Getting Stuff Done in the Constantly Connected Workplace.
+He is on a mission to rescue us from our distracted selves.
+After years studying the impact of tech on human behavior, Curt founded Focuswise, a consultancy that equips organizations to overcome the distinct challenges of the constantly-connected workplace.

-Diagnosed with ADD as a child, Curt knows intimately the challenges companies face in keeping the attention of today’s distracted workforce and customer.
+Diagnosed with ADD as a child, Curt knows intimately the challenges companies face to keep the attention of today’s distracted workforce and customer.
 He has coached executives, TV personalities, and well-known professional athletes on how to effectively communicate and create focus when they speak to audiences, lead their employees, and engage their customers.

 Curt’s unique insight and entertaining speaking style has captured the attention of audiences worldwide.
 He speaks more than seventy-five times a year to organizations that include everyone from global leadership associations and nonprofits to Fortune 100 companies.